qmk/qmk_firmware/keyboards/nyhxis/nfr_70/readme.md

 ![NFR-70](https://i.imgur.com/7jeesq6h.jpg)

-A 70% barebones keyboard using Elite-C (Can fit with a Pro-Micro, but firmware was made and tested for Elite-C.)
+A 70% barebones keyboard using Pro-Micro and alternatives.

+Firmware was made and tested for Elite-C. Set bootloader in `rules.mk` to match your preferred MCU.

 * Keyboard Maintainer: [Nyhxis](https://github.com/Nyhxis)